 This avoids the need to name the first argument, so the problem simply disappears.
 This is a technique that you should keep in mind when writing decorators for functions with keyword arguments.
+Also, notice that lately I have come to believe that decorating functions with keyword arguments is not such a good idea, and you may want not to do that.

 On a similar note, there is a restriction on argument names.
-For instance, if name an argument call or func, you will get a NameError:
+For instance, if you name an argument call or func, you will get a NameError:

 '''

 @trace

 ... def f(func): print(f)

 ...

 Traceback (most recent call last):

 ...

-'''

-'''

 NameError: func is overridden in

 def f(func):

 return call(func, func)

 '''